Arankin7/readmeGenerator_AR/README.md

   Clone the repo onto your local machine, and make sure inquirer is installed.

   ## Usage
   To properly use the application first follow the installation instructions.
 Then in the terminal enter 'node index.js'.
-Follow the prompts and you will have a Professional README.
+Follow the prompts and you will have a Professional README generated into the dist directory.

   ## Contribution
   Anyone can feel free to contribute.
 All that I ask is that you fork the repo and give the original creators credit where it is due.